muteb/Hoarder/README.md

 ```

+Plugins vs Commands:
+- **Plugins**: predefined functions inside the script can be called to get specific results, such as processes and services
+- **Commands**: defined inside `Hoarder.yml` to execute single command-line, such as `systeminfo`

 #### Example

 Let's say you want to collect all of the artifacts specified in `Hoarder.yml` then all you need to do is: